Economy of Japan: Edo period (1603–1868)

-The beginning of the Edo period coincides with the last decades of the Nanban trade period, during which intense interaction with European powers, on the economic and religious plane, took place.
-It is at the beginning of the Edo period that Japan built her first ocean-going Western-style warships, such as the San Juan Bautista, a 500-ton galleon-type ship that transported a Japanese embassy headed by Hasekura Tsunenaga to the Americas, which then continued to Europe.
-Also during that period, the bakufu commissioned around 350 Red Seal Ships, three-masted and armed trade ships, for intra-Asian commerce.
+The beginning of the Edo period coincides with the last decades of the Nanban trade period, marked by intense interaction with European powers.
+Japan built its first Western-style warships, such as the San Juan Bautista, and commissioned around 350 Red Seal Ships for intra-Asian commerce.
 Japanese adventurers, such as Yamada Nagamasa, were active throughout Asia.

-In order to eradicate the influence of Christianization, Japan entered in a period of isolation called sakoku, during which its economy enjoyed stability and mild progress.
-But not long after, in the 1650s, the production of Japanese export porcelain increased greatly when civil war put the main Chinese center of porcelain production, in Jingdezhen, out of action for several decades.
-For the rest of the 17th century, most Japanese porcelain production was for export, mostly in Kyushu.
-The trade dwindled under renewed Chinese competition by the 1740s, before resuming after the opening of Japan in the mid-19th century.
+To eradicate Christian influence, Japan entered a period of isolation called sakoku in the 1630s, which led to economic stability and mild progress.
+In the 1650s, Japanese export porcelain production increased significantly due to a civil war in China, mainly in Kyushu.
+This trade dwindled by the 1740s under renewed Chinese competition but resumed after Japan’s mid-19th century opening.

-Economic development during the Edo period included urbanization, increased shipping of commodities, a significant expansion of domestic and, initially, foreign commerce, and a diffusion of trade and handicraft industries.
-The construction trades flourished, along with banking facilities and merchant associations.
-Increasingly, han authorities oversaw the rising agricultural production and the spread of rural handicrafts.

-By the mid-eighteenth century, Edo had a population of more than 1 million and Osaka and Kyoto each had more than 400,000 inhabitants.
-Many other castle towns grew as well.
-Osaka and Kyoto became busy trading and handicraft production centers, while Edo was the center for the supply of food and essential urban consumer goods.
+Economic development during the Edo period included urbanisation, increased commodity shipping, and expanded domestic and foreign commerce.
+The construction trades, banking facilities, and merchant associations flourished.
+Daimyō-led authorities (han) oversaw rising agricultural production and rural handicrafts.
+By the mid-18th century, Edo had a population of over 1 million, while Osaka and Kyoto each had more than 400,000 inhabitants, becoming centres for trade and handicraft production.
+Rice, the economy’s base, was taxed at about 40% of the harvest and sold at the fudasashi market in Edo.
+Daimyō used forward contracts similar to modern futures trading to sell rice before harvest.

-Rice was the base of the economy, as the daimyō collected the taxes from the peasants in the form of rice.
-Taxes were high, about 40% of the harvest.
-The rice was sold at the fudasashi market in Edo.
-To raise money, the daimyō used forward contracts to sell rice that was not even harvested yet.
-These contracts were similar to modern futures trading.

-Japan reopened its economy to the West after being pressured by the United States of America.
-During the period, Japan progressively studied Western sciences and techniques (called rangaku, literally "Dutch studies") through the information and books received through the Dutch traders in Dejima.
-The main areas that were studied included geography, medicine, natural sciences, astronomy, art, languages, physical sciences such as the study of electrical phenomena, and mechanical sciences as exemplified by the development of Japanese clockwatches, or wadokei, inspired from Western techniques.
+During the sakoku period, Japan studied Western sciences and techniques (rangaku) through Dutch traders in Dejima, including geography, medicine, natural sciences, astronomy, and mechanical sciences.
+Japan reopened its economy to the West after being pressured by the United States twice in 1853 and 1854.